ansys/pydpf-core/docs/source/user_guide/server_context.rst

 What is server context
 ----------------------

-The :class:`ServerContext <ansys.dpf.core.server_context>` class drives the
+The :class:`ServerContext <ansys.dpf.core.server_context.ServerContext>` class drives the
 default capabilities a server will be started with.

 The server context is composed of the following information:

-- context_type, :class:`LicensingContextType <ansys.dpf.core.server_context>`
+- context_type, a :class:`LicensingContextType <ansys.dpf.core.server_context.LicensingContextType>`
-class object, that defines if a License checkout is required or not.
+  class object that defines if a License checkout is required or not.
 - the xml_path that sets DPF default operators capabilities.

-For more information, see :class:`AvailableServerContexts <ansys.dpf.core.server_context>` and :ref:`user_guide_xmlfiles`.
+For more information,
+see :class:`AvailableServerContexts <ansys.dpf.core.server_context.AvailableServerContexts>`
+and :ref:`user_guide_xmlfiles`.

 Two main licensing context type capabilities are available:

 - Entry (default): Loads the minimum capabilities without requiring any license checkout.
 - Premium: Enables the entry capabilities and the capabilities that requires a license checkout.
   More operators are available.

 The operators list for each licensing context type is available at :ref:`ref_dpf_operators_reference`.